 When Andy Lara came to us with his stunning coastal image and wanted it to be big (I mean gigantic), we were pleasantly challenged.
 With a little creative collaboration and partnership, we helped Andy determine that a print on Dibond was perfect, plus he added some truly custom finishing touches.

 How Do You Go Big and Keep a Print Seamless?
 Put the Print on Dibond!

 Andy’s shot of the ocean along the sand with staggered clouds and a jagged cliff really demanded an extra large format print size.
 We first considered photographic HD finishing with acrylic mounting.
 But alas, the 60′ x 108′ size was too big to keep it to a single-piece print.
 We then identified that putting the print on Dibond with inkjet was the best material and process for that impressive size.

 The next challenge – Andy wanted a glossy finish.
 So he took matters into his own hands and found a local custom automotive paint shop that agreed to add a gloss clear-coat to the final print.
 This really gave Andy the look he was after and an exceptional, custom piece of artwork for his home.
 And bonus – the glossy coat will also protect the print from the harsh Arizona sunlight.

 Such a fun project!
 Thanks for your partnership, I always felt like a priority and you gave us a great product!
 Looking forward to posting the next piece!

 Meet The Artist – Andy Lara

-We would love to learn a bit more about you.
-How did you get into photography?
-What is your favorite genre & format to shoot?
+We would love to learn a bit more about your background.
+How did you intially get into photography?

 I got into photography when I was 18.
 My interest in visual design was driven earlier though, creating flyers for band Is used to play in when I was about 15 years old.
 I would have to cut out pictures and printed text, layout the flyer, tape it together and make copies at Kinkos etc.